MazinLab/RFSoC_OPFB/README.md

 You will need a ZCU111 with a [PYNQ image](https://github.com/Xilinx/ZCU111-PYNQ/releases) (this project was tested using v2.7) see the [PYNQ Docs](https://pynq.readthedocs.io/en/v2.7.0/getting_started.html#zynq-zynq-ultrascale-and-zynq-rfsoc) for download and setup information.

 ### Software
-The Jupyter Notebok relies on functions specified in the [MKIDGen3](https://github.com/MazinLab/MKIDGen3) and [FPBinary](https://github.com/smlgit/fpbinary) repositories.
-To install these on the board, first be sure the board is running PYNQ and is connected to the internet then run
+The Jupyter Notebok relies on functions specified in the [MKIDGen3](https://github.com/MazinLab/MKIDGen3) repository.
+To install it on the board, first be sure the board is running PYNQ and is connected to the internet then run
 ```
 cd ~
 mkdir ~/src